Visa Sponsorship Jobs

 What is Peru’s minimum wage?
 The Minimum Wage is the lowest amount that an individual in Peru may receive for their labor.
 All workers are required to receive the national minimum wage in most countries.
 All employees in Peru are required to receive a minimum income of 750 Peruvian nuevo soles ($294) each month.

-Conditions for Obtaining Work Visas for Peru
+Conditions for Obtaining Work Visas for Peru:

 The applicant must first hold a valid entrance visa (business or tourist) before submitting the required paperwork for a work visa.